SLU-biochar/biochar-systems-dev/README.md

 If you are reading this, it means that you are likely an editor of the contents of the website.
 This README.md file will guide you in how to edit the website:

+## Contribution guide

+Feedback & contributions to this project are welcome.
+Feedback can be sent by email to elias.azzi@slu.se.
+Contributions can be made via filing issues on Github & making pull requests.

+On the content side:
+- Identification of bugs or language typos
+- Translation improvements to existing languages (English, Swedish), translation to new languagues
+- Submission of new contents e.g. pyrolysis datasheets, life cycle inventories
+- Suggestion of new references & scientific content vulgarisation
+- ...

+On the technical side:
+- Suggestion of new interactive modules, or improvement of existing ones
+- ...

 ## Prerequisites & Installation